groonga/groonga/doc/source/reference/commands/column_create.rst

 You can create an index column for multiple columns.
 It means that you can do fast search for multiple columns with one index column.
-Multiple columns index has better space efficiency than single column index only when multiple columns have many same tokens.
-Multiple columns index may be slower than single column index.
-Because multiple columns index will be a bigger index.
+Multiple columns index column has better space efficiency than single column index column only when multiple columns have many same tokens.
+Multiple columns index column may be slower than single column index column.
+Because multiple columns index column will be a bigger index column.

-You can't use multiples columns in different tables as source columns in the same multiple columns index.
-You must specify columns in the same tables as source columns to one multiple columns index.
+You can't use multiples columns in different tables as index target columns in the same multiple columns index column.
+You must specify columns in the same tables as index target columns to one multiple columns index column.
 For example, you can't create a multiple columns index for ``People._key`` and ``Books._key`` because they are columns of different tables.
-You can create a multiple columns index for ``People._key`` and ``People.roles`` because they are columns of the same table.
+You can create a multiple columns index column for ``People._key`` and ``People.roles`` because they are columns of the same table.

-There is a difference between for single column index and for multiple columns index.
+There is a difference between for single column index column and for multiple columns index column.
 You need to add ``WITH_SECTION`` to the ``flags`` parameter.
 It means that you need to specify ``COLUMN_INDEX|WITH_SECTION`` to the ``flags`` parameter.
 It's the difference.

-If you want to create a multiple columns index for full text search, you need to specify ``COLUMN_INDEX|WITH_POSITION|WITH_SECTION`` to the ``flags`` parameter.
-See :ref:`column-create-full-text-search` for full text search index column details.
+If you want to create a multiple columns index column for full text search, you need to specify ``COLUMN_INDEX|WITH_POSITION|WITH_SECTION`` to the ``flags`` parameter.
+See :ref:`column-create-index-full-text-search` for full text search index column details.

-Here is an example to create a multiple columns full text search index for the key of the ``People`` table and the ``roles`` column of the ``People`` table.
+Here is an example to create a multiple columns full text search index column for the key of the ``People`` table and the ``roles`` column of the ``People`` table.

-There is no difference between index table for single column index and multiple columns index.
-In this example, the ``Terms`` table created at :ref:`column-create-full-text-search` is used.
+There is no difference between index table for single column index column and multiple columns index column.
+In this example, the ``Terms`` table created at :ref:`column-create-index-full-text-search` is used.

 You can create a multiple columns full text search index column for the key of the ``People`` table and ``roles`` column of the ``People``